iav2014/moneyou-test/README.md

 • You need a rabbitmq queue installed.

-• You need a mongodb v.3.5 database in replicaset mode (see url string connection) no user and pass needec
+• You need a mongodb v.3.5 database in replicaset mode (see url string connection) no user and pass needed

 • You need an account to nodemailer to send emails.